cloudflare/cloudflare-docs/products/stream/src/content/how-to/upload-videos/direct-creator-uploads.md

 Direct creator uploads allow users to upload videos without API tokens.
 A common place to use Direct creator uploads is on web apps, client side applications, or on mobile apps where users upload content directly to Stream.

 Limits apply to Direct Creator Uploads at the time of upload URL creation.
-Uploads over these limits will receive a 429 (Too Many Requests) or 413 (Payload too large) HTTP status code with more information in the response body.
+Uploads over these limits will receive a `429` (Too Many Requests) or `413` (Payload too large) HTTP status code with more information in the response body.
 Contact support or your customer success manager for higher limits.

 ## Generate one-time upload URL

 To give users the ability to directly upload their videos, first generate and provide them with a unique one-time upload URL with the following API request.
-To make API requests you will need your [Cloudflare API token](https://www.cloudflare.com/a/account/my-account) and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).
+To make API requests you will need your Cloudflare API token and your Cloudflare account ID.

 There are several constraints you can enforce on your user's uploads through the body of the `POST` request.
 Refer to the [Create a video and get authenticated direct upload URL endpoint](https://api.cloudflare.com/#stream-videos-create-a-video-and-get-authenticated-direct-upload-url) for a list of required and optional parameters that you can use to control security features.

 ## Basic Uploads

-If the uploads from your creators are under 200MB, you can use basic uploads.
+If the uploads from your creators are under 200 MB, you can use basic uploads.
 For videos over 200 MB, use [tus](#tus).

 <TableWrap>